Sorkanius/Sorkanius.github.io/mkdocs/docs/freelance.md

 # Freelance

 In my spare time enjoy freelancing data-related tasks.
-Yes!
-That is how much I love data.
 Here are some examples of projects that I have worked on:

 * Consultancy on Experimentation for metric uplift for a mobile game.
 * Measure the effect of Covid-19 on unemployment.